michaelarn0ld/zettelkasten-public/202109261832/README.md

-# Controlling Cooling and RGB Settings w/ OpenRGB nad LiquidCTL
+# Controlling Cooling and RGB Settings w/ OpenRGB and LiquidCTL

 **There are two ways which I am controlling the RGB settings on my machine.**